Pamblam/fileUpload/README.md

 **To clear the files currently in the input:**

     $("#mybtn").fileUpload("clearFiles");

+**To set the drop zone for Drag n' Drop**

+    $("#ultext").fileUpload({
+		dragArea: "#dragarea",        // a CSS selector for the drop zone div
+		dragEnterClass: "dragover"    // a CSS class name that will be applied
+                                      // to the drop zone when  user hovers
+                                      // a file over the drop zone });

 Here ‘s a [jsFiddle].
 Check out the example page for more examples.